Pyide

 Pytamaro

-Use canvas together with packages="pytamaro" to render show_graphic(...) on the canvas instead of the output panel.
+Use packages="pytamaro" to render show_graphic(...) and show_animation(...) in the output panel.

 ```python